 Highest SNR and optimal frame rates for optical tomography

-While using the same EMCCD sensors as all of its competitors, Nüvü Caméras offers “very attractive characteristics for ultra low light and ultra-sensitive optical biomedical imaging with: the best SNR in low light applications” (Bérubé-Lauzière, 2013).
-This effectively solves the issue of diminished fluorescence due to molecule aggregation, allowing the concentration of Pc to remain low and still be precisely detectable.
-Furthermore with pixel readout rates reaching up to 20 MHz, acquisition of this diffuse fluorescence from the tissues could be done in continuous imaging while the camera rotates around the subject.
-This would allow for an optical tomography setup to image live, continuously and for a 360° acquisition.
-A direct link to Dr. Bérubé-Lauzière’s article presenting results for in vitro and in vivo characterization of this new fluorescent compound’s detection limits using our cameras is available below.
+While using the same EMCCD sensors as all of its competitors, Nüvü Camēras offers “very attractive characteristics for ultra low light and ultra-sensitive optical biomedical imaging with the best SNR in low light applications” (Bérubé-Lauzière, 2013).
+In the came of multimodal imaging resorting to fluorescence, it effectively solves the issue of the diminished probe’s emission at low concentration.
+Furthermore, with pixel readout rates reaching up to 20 MHz, acquisition of the diffuse emission can be done in real-time the camera rotates around the subject, supporting a 360° acquisition live optical tomography setup.

-Optical systems composed of multiple sensor units for the purpose of multimodal imaging is a very interesting avenue for OEM prospects.
+Multiple sensor optical systems for multimodal imaging is a very interesting avenue for OEM prospects.

 Higher SNR for Overcoming Research Frontiers

-Innovative techniques involving light and living organisms are continually discovered in parallel with technological advancements in optics and imaging devices.
-Pioneering the exploration of uncharted areas of biomedical research, Nüvü Camēras’ innovative cameras provide solutions to the most complex detection challenges of the scientific community involved in ultra low light imaging.
-Reaching far beyond the limits of present day technology, Nüvü Camēras’ imaging systems are a significant contribution to the analytical work of modern scientists thanks to an especially higher SNR.
-This particular advantage among others allows scientists to improve obtained results simply by using a more sensitive camera.
+Cutting-edge techniques manipulating light sources to study living organisms are continually discovered in parallel with technological progress in optical and imaging devices.
+Pioneering the exploration of uncharted areas of biomedical research, Nüvü Camēras’ innovative cameras provide solutions to the most complex detection challenges in ultra low light imaging.
+Reaching far beyond the limits of present day technology, Nüvü Camēras’ technology enhances the analytical work of modern scientists, significantly increasing their outcomes with superior SNR data.

-Moreover, Nüvü Camēras’ superior SNR yields a unique advantage in other growing areas of biomedical research such as techniques involving cancer research, spinning disk confocal microscopy, super-resolution imaging techniques and in vivo animal imaging, some of which are described above.
+Moreover, Nüvü Camēras’ superior SNR yields a unique advantage in other growing areas of biomedical research by enabling high-resolution optical detection with spinning disk confocal microscopy, super-resolution or in vivo animal imaging, to name only a few applications.

 Photon Counting for Life Sciences

 The ability to observe individual photons at high frame rates with an astoundingly high SNR can now be achieved with Nüvü Camēras’ EMCCD cameras.
-With background noise averaging below 0.001 ē/pixel/frame on one hand and an EM gain peaking at 5000 on the other, these EMCCD cameras can be used in several biomedical research fields to observe phenomena that have never before been examined with such precision, sensitivity and reliability, thus yielding potential benefits to a wide variety of fields of study.
+With background noise averaging below 0.001 ē/pixel/frame as well as an EM gain peaking at 5000, these EMCCD cameras can be used in several biomedical research fields to study phenomena that have never before been examined with such precision, sensitivity and reliability.

-The background noise in EMCCD cameras results from a combination of dark current and clock-induced charges, while being influenced by readout noise, the excess noise factor and improper charge transfer.
-In spite of these various parameters that affect the total background noise, Nüvü Camēras’ state of the art patented technology elegantly overcomes these obstacles.
-One important method is by allowing an amplification the observed signal up to 5000 times via electron multiplication before subjecting it to conversion from charge to electric potential, while typical EMCCDs are limited to an EM gain of 1000.
-Combined with the multitude of other noise-countering methods using CCCP technology (CCD Controller for Counting Photons) explained in further detail in the EMCCD Tutorial, Nüvü Camēras provides today’s researchers with the highest SNR and lowest noise floor for ultra low light imaging involving wavelengths between 250 nm and 1100 nm.
-Moreover, this advanced technology sets these new standards using creative and innovative engineering to physically reduce the system’s noise; not a single computer-based filtering algorithm is employed.
+An EMCCD background noise results from a combination of dark current and clock-induced charges.
+It is also being influenced by readout noise, the excess noise factor and improper charge transfer.
+In spite of these various parameters that affect the total background noise, Nüvü Camēras’ state-of-the-art and patented technology elegantly overcomes these obstacles.
+It allows the amplification of the observed signal up to 5000 times via electron multiplication before subjecting it to conversion from charge to electric potential, while typical EMCCDs are limited to an EM gain of 1000.
+Combined with the multitude of other noise-countering methods made available with CCCP technology (CCD Controller for Counting Photons) explained in further detail in the EMCCD Tutorial, Nüvü Camēras provides today’s researchers with the highest SNR and lowest noise level for ultra low light imaging in the visible and near-infrared spectra.
+Additionally, this advanced technology sets these new standards using creative and innovative engineering to physically reduce the system’s noise; not a single computer-based filtering algorithm is employed.